 Articles are longer than regular posts with up to 125,000 characters.
-They support some lightweight formatting which is sufficient to turn them into a comprehensive blog post – with headlines, images, video embeds.
+They support some lightweight formatting which is sufficient to turn them into a comprehensive blog post with headlines, images, and video embeds.

-One of the reasons articles are still actively used in marketing strategies is that LinkedIn’s internal SEO actually works.
+One of the reasons articles are still actively used in marketing on LinkedIn strategies is that its internal SEO actually works.

-Articles are accounted for during advanced search and add some weight accordingly.
-And a lot easier to access (when compared to searching for an old post you’ve published back in the day – trust me, I’ve been down this rabbit hole myself).
+Articles are accounted for during advanced search, add some weight accordingly and a lot easier to access (when compared to searching for an old post you published back in the day – trust me, I have been down this rabbit hole myself).

 LinkedIn has been exposing public content outside of its own platform as well.
 Articles are well-structured and organized in your profile, accessible with a direct public link, and generate engagements over a long period of time.